peta/turtle.tmbundle/README.md

 ### Known issues

 For now, the Turtle bundle relies on [prefix.cc](http://prefix.cc) for mapping prefixes to URIs (required for all live-aggregations).
-The problem however is, that the available listings only contains one IRI per prefix (the one with the highest ranking) and not every IRI offers a machine readable vocabulary/ontology representation, what in turn means that for certain prefixes no auto-completion data is available.
-You can help to fix this, by visiting the according page at prefix.cc (URL scheme looks like `http://prefix.cc/<THE_PREFIX>`; without angle brackets of course) and up/downvoting the according URIs.
+The problem however is, that the available listings contain only one IRI per prefix (the one with the highest ranking) and not every IRI offers a machine readable vocabulary/ontology representation, what in turn means that for certain prefixes no auto-completion data might be available.
+You can help to fix this, by visiting the according page at prefix.cc (URL scheme looks like `http://prefix.cc/<THE_PREFIX>`; without angle brackets ofc) and up/downvoting the according URIs.

 The automatic aggregation of machine-readable vocabulary/ontology descriptions is working in principle but still has some shortcomings.
 (See the Github issue tracker) I will overwork that part when I have some more spare time and/or the need just arises.
 When you're told that data for a given prefix was fetched (green tooltip after a few seconds of freeze) but you will see no autocompletion dropdown later on, it probably means that the aggregator script failed and/or the IRI could not redirect to resource in a compatible format.